SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom Strobe Manager.md

 When the element has been created, you need to configure several things on its **Configurations** page:

 - **Probe Polling Interval**: Determines how frequently the Strobe Manager needs to poll the probes.
-The range is *5 seconds* up to *2 minutes*.Note that the probe info is instantly pushed towards the Strobe Manager.
+The range is *5 seconds* up to *2 minutes*.
+  Note that the probe info is instantly pushed towards the Strobe Manager.
 This polling interval is purely intended for sync/fallback purposes.
 - **Add Route Hysteresis** and **Remove Route Hysteresis**: The hysteresis time that the automatic routing/unrouting will wait before checking the current state again and adding or removing a route based on this result.
 This hysteresis makes it possible to ignore short outages or short temporary streams.

 In addition, on the **MIP** page, you need to provide the references to the primary keys of the Cisco Nexus switches in order to have cross checking on the expectations vs. the actual routes and joins being made: